The Westwood Dawnings Process: Four Areas of Focus

 Dawnings Sermon Series:

-Throughout the summer, our pastor is preaching on calling using the two framing questions of Dawnings: Lord, who are you calling us to be, now?
+Throughout the summer, our pastor preached on calling using the two framing questions of Dawnings: Lord, who are you calling us to be, now?
 And Lord, what are you calling us to do, now?

 June 22, 2025 | Exodus 3:1-12 | You've Got the Wrong Number